Asdar97/demo-gcp-dbt-airflow/README.md

     - Add custom_schema_macro.sql to the macros folder
     - Populate packages needed in the packages.yml file and run
         - `dbt deps` - install the packages
+        - `docker exec -it demo-dbt-airflow-gcp-airflow-webserver-1 bash -c "cd /dbt && dbt deps"` - install the packages in the container

     4.4 Populate the models folder (eg. in bv, publiv and raw_dvdrental folders) and update dbt_project.yml file